 On March 17, 1994, 28 year old Meaghan Paul was found stabbed to death in her third-floor apartment at 233 North Main Street.
 According to an official with the Woonsocket Police Department, both Paul and McVeigh “lived in an environment of drugs and prostitution.”
 Another Woonsocket resident, Cindy Roberts was also addicted to drugs and engaged in prostitution.
 She went missing on July 4th, 2001.
 Her remains were found in a wooded area in the town of Lincoln near River Road on October 7, 2001.

-Copyright © 2018 Rhode Island Cold Case Managed By The Pawtucket Police Department - All Rights Reserved.
+Copyright © 2018 Rhode Island Cold Case Managed By Pawtucket Police Detective Sue Cormier (Ret.) - All Rights Reserved.

 INFO@COLDCASERI.COM ~ (877) RI-SOLVE